jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 For example, in a fight:

 * I can’t control the outcome, but I can control my level of training.
-* I can’t control the skill of the opponent, but I can control my conditioning.
+* I can’t control the opponent's skill, but I can control my conditioning.
 * I can’t control my environment, but I can control my breathing.

 The only thing you're in control of is how you live your life.
 Once your mind focuses on this, your fear of what you can’t control fades away.